kuroji-fusky/kuro-timeline/README.md

 # kuro-timeline

-This is a base component for building timeline-based web apps, everything built in Svelte 5.
+This is a base component for building timeline-based web apps.